alterNERDtive/EDDiscovery-wiki/Home.md

 * [[EDDB|EDDB integration with EDDiscovery]]
 * [[Coriolis|Coriolis integration with EDDiscovery]]
 * [[ED Shipyard|ED Shipyard integration with EDDiscovery]]
+* EDDN Network : Run by EDCD, this distributes information on shipyards, markets, stations, scans to the EDCD community (EDSM, EDDB, etc).

+Use [[the Settings Panel|Using the Settings Panel]] to configure these options.

 Here's an example of the history page using the [[ED Theme Elite Verdana|Configuring the look of EDDiscovery]], EDDiscovery supports themeing the user interface to your specification.